-And yet: I still want to celebrate Valentine's Day, which has always held a soft spot in my heart, no matter how basic the internet has deemed feeling a spark of joy on what always ends of being the coldest of winter’s days.
+And yet: I still want to celebrate Valentine's Day, which has always held a soft spot in my heart, no matter how 'basic' the internet has deemed feeling a spark of joy on what always ends of being the coldest of winter’s days.
 And even though the day honours St Valentine, the patron saint of love, some of my best memories are of platonic affection.
 When I was younger, I spent far too much time in party stores picking out the best Valentines to hand out to my class (always with a Dove chocolate heart taped on) and figuring out exactly which cartoon puppy cards I'd give to my best friends and my of-the-moment crush.
 As I grew older, I came home from school to see chocolate, a card, and a single rose accented by baby's breath from my dad on our kitchen island.
 And when I went off to college, I always received the same — this time just through the mail — and I enjoyed it alongside a box of rosé wine shared with my roommates as we prioritised our love for one another and ourselves over the college romances we thought were the end-all-be-all.

 The romantic side of Valentine's Day has been a spot of weakness for me, too.
 My first boyfriend bought me one of those heart-shaped necklaces for the occasion, while another high school fling took me out to a local Italian restaurant on the 14th for our very first date.
-And although my love languages are quality time and physical touch, there’s something about gift-giving on Valentine’s Day — a once-a-year opportunity to show your love through thoughtfully planned itineraries, romantic dinners, cute gifts, or totally cliché red lingerie — that makes even the most trite things feel special.
+And although my love languages are quality time and physical touch, there’s something about gift-giving on Valentine’s Day — a once-a-year opportunity to show your love through thoughtfully planned itineraries, romantic dinners, cute gifts, or totally cliché red lingerie — that makes even the tritest of things feel special.

-About all those gifts — even if the holiday has been overwhelmed by consumerism, and essentially exists so companies can profit off our yearning to demonstrate our love (and has the unfortunate side effect of making us sick of the colours pink and red every year), well, sometimes a little indulgence and splurging is what it takes to feel like you have control over your own life.
+About all those gifts — even if the holiday has been overwhelmed by consumerism, and essentially exists so companies can profit off our yearning to demonstrate our love (and has the unfortunate side effect of making us sick of the colours pink and red every year), well, sometimes a little indulgence and splurging are what it takes to feel like you have control over your own life.
 We're living in what feels like a constant state of emergency now, our need to show and receive love has only grown more desperate.

 We need more joyful moments after this past year, no matter how cringe-worthy they may seem.
 Let this Valentine's Day be a reminder that you deserve to love and be loved.
 At its core, basic just means something foundational, something comfortable and familiar, and this is the kind of celebration we want to embrace right now, in all its cheesiness — except, maybe, leave the heart-shaped jewellery where it belongs, in 2015.